 Is my Sourdough Starter ready?

-If your sourdough starter is rising twice its size between 4 to 8 hours after a feeding, has lots of bubbles and a pleasant smell, congradulations!
+If your sourdough starter is rising twice its size between 4 to 8 hours after a feeding, has lots of bubbles and a pleasant smell, congratulations!
 Your starter is ready to be used to bake!
 If you're new to this, try a beginner sourdough bread.

 If your Sourdough Culture is still not ready after day 15, check: